 So buckle up, grab a box of tissues, maybe even some oh-so-yummy chocolate, and let’s do this shit.

-1. reason to not take your ex back: The things that made the relationship fail the first time are still going to be there
+1. The things that made the relationship fail the first time are still going to be there

 When you break up and come back together, the same reasons why you broke up in the first place, don’t just combust or magically disappear.